ianamo/ianamo.github.io/projects.md

 ### Generative AI

+- [Algo Tutor](https://github.com/ianamo/algo-tutor) Algo Tutor uses generative AI to bridge the gap between a traditional coding problems site (like Leetcode) and a full-on tutorial.
+Run your code through Algo Tutor with a comment describing what it's supposed to do, and it will spin up a chat to tutor you through the process of getting the code working.

 - [Domo](https://github.com/ianamo/domo) an app that will convert a CSV file into as many thank-you emails as you desire.
 The ethics are questionable.
 The functionality is real.

 ### Machine Learning / Data Science